-It is important that supervision is a space where pratitioners can feel safe enough to discuss some of their most difficult work without feeling undermined.
-It is also a place that needs to encourage development and celebrate a job well done.
+It is important that supervision is a space where practitioners can feel safe enough to discuss some of their most difficult work without feeling undermined.
+It is also a place that needs to encourage development through respectful challenge but also to celebrate a job well done.
 As with some aspects of Christian's counselling approach, he offers an exploratory, respectful and safe space in order that supervision becomes effective but also an enjoyable experience which is empowering.
 Christian's aim is to provide a collaborative approach to supervision by supporting the counsellor to gain increased awareness of themselves, their work and how they impact on their clients.

 Christian facilitates counselling supervision in Newport using a particular framework.
 This framework enables him to understand the purpose of supervision, how to perform it, and how to make sense of, and put in order, the experience and dialogue that arises out of it.
 Christian's particular framework integrates three different models to facilitate supervision which comprises of the function, structure and process of supervision:

 Christian makes use of Proctor’s (1988) three functions to understand the purpose of supervision which are:

 To assist in structuring the supervision session Christian makes use of van Ooijen’s (2003) 3 Step Model.
 Firstly, this enables counsellor and supervisor to establish the aims and objectives for bringing a particular topic to supervision (agreeing the desired outcome of the session and how this might be achieved).
 The session would also have an open space where the work is explored through a reflective and respectful process.
 Finally, there would be an opportunity to review the outcome of the session to establish if the aims and objectives have been met and to discuss what actions might be taken.
 Periodic (e.g. quarterly, bi-annual or annual) reviews can also be useful to check in on how the supervision and supervision relationship is developing so there is mutual agreement on the future focus of the work and relationship.